 NASA Data Center Annual Program Plan

-Overall Mission: MAST supports both active and legacy mission data sets and related catalogs and surveys, focusing primarily on data in the ultraviolet, optical, and near-IR parts of the spectrum.
+Overall Mission: MAST supports active and legacy mission data sets and related catalogs and surveys, focusing primarily on data in the ultraviolet, optical, and near-IR parts of the spectrum.
 Support includes curation of the data, providing expert support to users of the data, providing access to data-specific calibration and analysis software, providing user support for this software, and maintaining public access interfaces to the data.
-MAST works with new mission teams in the supported wavelength regions to assist in the development of data management plans, especially in the areas of data formats, descriptive metadata and standardization of keywords, and in the development of data access and data delivery plans, and in assuring data quality control.
+MAST works with new mission teams in the supported wavelength regions to assist in the development of data management plans, especially in the areas of data formats, descriptive metadata and standardization of keywords, in the development of data access and data delivery plans, and in assuring data quality control.

 MAST Data Holdings

-Non-HST Data Analysis Software Provided: IUE RDAF package (IDL-based), IUE Final Archive processing software (IRAF port), EUVE analysis software package (IRAF-based), Copernicus data analysis software (IDL-based), UIT data reduction and analysis software (FORTRAN, C, and IDL routines), WUPPE data analysis software (FORTRAN routines requiring the FITSIO library), and HUT data reduction software (IRAF-based).
-IDL software for analyzing IMAPS images will also be made available in the near future.
+Non-HST Data Analysis Software Provided: IUE RDAF package (IDL-based), IUE Final Archive processing software (IRAF port), EUVE analysis software package (IRAF-based), Copernicus data analysis software (IDL-based), UIT data reduction and analysis software (FORTRAN, C, and IDL routines), WUPPE data analysis software (FORTRAN routines requiring the FITSIO library), and HUT data reduction software (IRAF-based) are available through MAST.
+IDL software for analyzing IMAPS images will be made available in the future.

-Interoperability Activities: MAST and STScI staff have worked on development and testing of the Astrobrowse prototype "Starcast".
-The MAST web site has search pages and direct links to data retrievals at other astrophysics data centers (EUVE, ROSAT, and ASCA at HEASARC) and provides an interface that enables other sites to send queries to the MAST database.
-MAST collaborates with the ADS to provide links to published papers referencing specific data sets and links from the ADS abstracts to the archived data.
+Interoperability Activities: The MAST web site has search pages and direct links to data retrievals at other astrophysics data centers (EUVE, ROSAT, and ASCA at HEASARC) and provides an interface that enables other sites to send queries to the MAST database.
+MAST collaborates with the Astrophysics Data System (ADS) to provide links to published papers referencing specific data sets and links from the ADS abstracts to the archived data.
 MAST staff also serve on the Astrophysics Data Center Coordinating Council.